wxWidgets/wxwidgets.github.io/develop/roadmap/index.md

 ## Development branch: 3.3.x

 New development happens on the master branch and will lead to the next stable release (3.4.0) in the future.
-Currently we provide a development (not meaning that it is unsuitable for use in production, but just that it doesn't provide stability guarantees of a stable release) 3.3.0, released on 2025-06-06.
-Next release 3.3.1 will be probably done in the autumn of 2025 with 3.4.0 coming in 2026.
+The latest a development (not meaning that it is unsuitable for use in production, but just that it doesn't provide stability guarantees of a stable release) release is 3.3.1, released on 2025-07-21.
+Next release, 3.3.2, will be probably done in the autumn of 2025 with 3.4.0 coming in 2026.

 ## Old stable branch: 3.0.x